-In May 2015, the Company completed a non-brokered private placement for gross cash proceeds of \$1,600,000.
-The offering consisted of 8,888,889 units sold at a price of \$0.18 per unit.
-Each unit consisted of one common share and one common share purchase warrant, with each warrant entitling the holder to purchase one common share of the Company for a period of 24 months at a price of \$0.30 per share, subject to abridgement of the exercise period with 30 days' notice to holders in the event that the twenty-day volume weighted price of the Company's common shares exceeds \$0.50.
+In June 2016, the Company completed a non-brokered private placement for gross cash proceeds of \$4,200,000.
+The offering consisted of 16,800,000 units sold at a price of \$0.25 per unit.
+Each unit consisted of one common share and one common share purchase warrant, with each warrant entitling the holder to purchase one common share of the Company for a period of 24 months at a price of \$0.35 per share, subject to abridgement of the exercise period (after the expiry of the 4 month hold period) with 30 days' notice to holders in the event that the twenty-day volume weighted price of the Company's common shares exceeds \$0.50.
 The warrants were ascribed a value of \$nil representing the difference between the issue price of the units and the fair market value of the shares received as part of the offering.

-Costs associated with the private placement totaled \$87,167, including cash fees of \$75,873 and the issue of 137,151 finder's warrants valued at \$11,294, which have been deducted from the gross proceeds.
-Each finder's warrant entitles the holder to purchase one common share of the Company for a period of 24 months at a price of \$0.30 per share, subject to the same hold and abridgement conditions as the warrants included in each unit of the offering.
+Costs associated with the private placement totaled \$258,324, including cash fees of \$200,121 and the issue of 521,850 finder's warrants valued at \$58,203, which have been deducted from the gross proceeds.
+Each finder's warrant entitles the holder to purchase one common share of the Company for a period of 24 months at a price of \$0.35 per share, subject to the same hold and abridgement conditions as the warrants included in each unit of the offering.
+The Company used the Black-Scholes pricing model to determine the fair value of the finder's warrants granted.
+The fair value was estimated using a dividend yield of 0%, expected volatility of 89.1%, risk free rate of 0.5% and a life of 2 years.